Mikestur/Frascellis-NY-Deli/README.md

 # Frascellis-NY-DeliAbo
 This project is a website for a Deli.
 It is built in HTML, CSS and Javascript and requires nothing additional to run.
 The About us and Menu pages are still under construction and I will continue with the project post project date.
+The menu page was to feature a javascript function that hides and shows the menu items based on category selected but I ran out of time to get it working with the way I designed my grid layout.
+I will be returning to the project.